Kona Brewing Company: Breweries and sourcing

-In 2012, Kona Brewing Company produced 220000 usbeerbbl of beer from its Kona brewery and other production facilities on the mainland.
+In 2012, Kona Brewing Company then under Craft Beer Alliance, produced 220000 usbeerbbl of beer from its Kona brewery and other production facilities on the mainland.
 Kona Brewing Company runs its flagship brewery in Kailua-Kona on Hawaii's Big Island.
-Kona Brewing Company brands were also produced at Widmer Brothers Brewery in Portland, Oregon, and Redhook Ale Brewery in both Woodinville, Washington, and Portsmouth, New Hampshire, the sister subsidiaries of Craft Brew Alliance, Inc. Ownership by Craft Brew Alliance granted the company access to the Anheuser-Busch distribution network, which, according to Hawaii Business Magazine, "has the most technologically sophisticated distributor system in the country, with computer terminals in thousands of independently owned distributors and its own network of wholly owned distribution branches."
+Kona Brewing Company brands were also produced at Widmer Brothers Brewery in Portland, Oregon, and Redhook Ale Brewery in both Woodinville, Washington, and Portsmouth, New Hampshire, the sister subsidiaries of Craft Brew Alliance, Inc.

-Recipes and beer specifications are dictated by Kona Brewing Company's brewmaster, who oversees all production at each Kona Brewing Company's partner breweries.
-The beer brewed at Kona Brewing Company's partner breweries utilizes Kona's hops, malt, and proprietary yeast.
-In order to create a consistent experience across the board, the water mineral levels at each brewery are adjusted to replicate the water used in Hawaii.
-First the water is treated for impurities and then minerals are added to mimic the fresh water available in Hawaii.
-Water is an important aspect of all Kona Brewing Company's beers.
-A sample of every batch of beer is sent to the Kona, Hawaii brewery and corporate offices for sensory evaluation.
+Today, nearly all of the beer available in Hawai'i is brewed in the Kona-based brewery on Hawai'i Island.
+100% of Hawai'i draft beer, 100% of 6pk beer, 100% of 12pk beer is brewed in Kona, Hawai'i.
+These packages are only distributed in Hawai'i.
+There are a few specialty packs that are brewed in the mainland as the Kona facility does not have the capabilities to package variety packs, 19.2 ounce cans and seltzers.
+These packages are created in partnership with the Hawai'i-based brewing team and available only in Hawai'i.

 Hawaii roots

-Kona Brewing Company has three restaurants in Hawaii with 250 employees working on the islands in the brewery, restaurants and in the corporate offices.
+Kona Brewing Hawai'i has two restaurants in Hawai'i with 250 employees working on the islands in the brewery, restaurants and in the corporate offices.